Get started with insider risk management

 Step 6 (required): Create an insider risk management policy

 Insider risk management policies include assigned users and define which types of risk indicators are configured for alerts.
 Before potentially risky activities can trigger alerts, a policy must be configured.
-Use the policy wizard to create new insider risk management policies.
+Use the policy workflow to create new insider risk management policies.

 Note